-With instability in the economy and financial markets due to the coronavirus pandemic, there's been renewed interest in precious metals such as silver.
-Like gold, silver has been on a steady upswing since March.
-Precious metals can function as the ultimate alternative investment, prospering when other investments become unstable and decline.
+When there's instability in the economy and financial markets, precious metals often function as the ultimate alternative investments — prospering when other investments become unstable and decline.

 The Basics of Silver Investing

-Silver is not a true investment since it does not generate a product or service.
+Silver isn't a traditional investment since it doesn't generate a product or service.
 Silver has value in and of itself, as both a precious and an industrial metal.
 But it's otherwise inert.
 It doesn't produce anything, generates cash flow, or provide a steady income.

 Silver is more in the realm of speculation than investment.
 If you choose to invest in silver, you should approach it with the mindset of a speculator.